potensio/glp-1/.trae/rules/project_rules.md

 ❌ **Avoid These Patterns:**

 - Direct API calls in components
-- `useSuspenseQuery` (causes build timeouts)
 - Global loading states for independent data
 - Separate validation files (merge into services)
 - Mixed responsibilities across layers
 - Too many abstraction layers
 - Conditional hook calls
 - Missing error boundaries
+- Using `useQuery` when `useSuspenseQuery` would provide better UX

 ✅ **Follow These Patterns:**

+- Prefer `useSuspenseQuery` for better SPA behavior and instant page transitions
-- Use `useQuery` with proper loading/error handling
+- Use `useQuery` only when you need explicit loading/error states in components
+- Wrap pages with Suspense boundaries for loading states
+- Use ErrorBoundary components for error handling
-- Component-level or granular loading states
+- Component-level or granular loading states when using `useQuery`
 - Optimistic updates for better UX
 - Consistent query key naming
 - Strategic cache invalidation
 - Parallel data fetching where possible
-- Proper error boundaries and fallbacks

 ## Testing Patterns